 Elin Haf Davies, aparito

 Elin Haf Davies from aparito is also starting on a seed round.
-The digital health company, established to monitor patients remotely by using wearable technology and smart phone apps, and is based at Club Workspace Chancery Lane.
+The digital health company, established to monitor patients remotely by using wearable technology and smart phone apps.
 She echoed what seemed to be a common consensus: “It's great to hear first hand how other start-ups have approached fundraising and what lessons can be learnt.”

 The seminar is just one of the free and exclusive services provided by Informed Funding to Workspace customers and Club members.
 The team is on hand to provide one-on-one consultation sessions for New and Growing Companies in the Workspace centres, which are looking to raise money, facing financial challenges or need help with their funding strategy.
 Informed Funding have helped companies as diverse as the travel website FlightBite.
 Find out more about Informed Funding here.